ehmicky/time-resolution/README.md

 Find the process's time resolution.

-The time resolution is a combination of both software and hardware factors.
-This finds it by creating many timestamps in a row and computing it their common denominator.
+The time resolution is a combination of multiple software and hardware factors.
+This finds it by creating many timestamps in a row and computing their common denominator.

 # Example